TejoramN/kitchen_store/README.md

 In the Home page User will get to see the “Logout” option and “Cart” options in the header and all the images of “Food Items”  available  in the site.

+When the User clicks on the “Logout”  he will be redirected to the login page

 Available Items in the Site:

   1)	Tomato